tqjxlm/Monte-Carlo-Ray-Tracer/README.md

 ## Usage

+### Build

-* Use CMake (3.9+) to configure the project
+1. Use CMake (3.9+) to configure the project
-* Modify the render settings in Main.cpp
+2. Compile (use release build, unless there're run time issues)

+### Run

-* Compile
+* Arguments:
-* Run and wait (patience!)
+  * -s, --scene: scene ID (1-4), default 1
+  * -d, --depth: ray depth, default 4
+  * -r, --ray:   ray sample per pixel, default 4
+  * -p, --pixel: image size, default 1024
+* If running in Visual Studio, specify command line arguments in Debug Settings
+* If running directly from the command line, please make sure the "resources" folder is in the same directory with the executive
-* The output image will be at the working directory, i.e. the build directory specified in CMake
+* The output image will be at the working directory, i.e. the build directory specified in CMake or the executive directory

 If you find the result unsatisfying, just increment the RAYS_PER_PIXEL variable in Main.cpp.
 You'll wait much longer for a better result.